geldata/gel-mcp/README.md

 }
 ```

+Note: on local, it needs DSN acquired via `gel instance credentials --insecure-dsn` and `?tls_security=insecure` at the end.

 The file itself can be located in the settings menu or in these directories:

 - On MacOS: `~/Library/Application\ Support/Claude/claude_desktop_config.json`